Taro Takemi Professor of International Health Policy

 During 2008 and 2009, Dr. Reich worked on health systems issues with Prof. Keizo Takemi of Japan and his working group on global health to propose policy initiatives to the Japanese government for the G8 Summit held in Japan in July 2008.
 Their article in the Lancet in March 2008 (with M.J.
 Roberts and W.C.
 Hsiao) presented some of the core ideas on health system strengthening that were subsequently adopted by the G8 leaders at the summit, with a focus on health financing, health workforce, and health information.
 Dr. Reich’s collaboration on this project reflects his engagement with health policy issues in Japan extending back four decades.
 In 2010 and 2011, he collaborated in the research and writing of the Lancet‘s special issue on health in Japan, which was published on-line on August 30, 2011.
 This study provides a comprehensive analysis of Japan’s achievement of universal coverage 50 years ago, the challenges confronted today, and proposals for reform.
 He next worked with the Japan–World Bank Partnership Program on Universal Health Coverage, which published an 11-country comparative analysis of policy decisions and implementation processes for this policy area, in October 2014.

 Dr. Reich has examined many policy issues related to access to medicines in developing countries.
 In 2002, he edited a book on public-private partnerships for public health (distributed by Harvard University Press), with a focus on access to medicines for neglected tropical diseases.
 In 2008, he published a book (coauthored with Laura Frost) entitled Access: How Do Good Health Technologies Get to Poor People in Poor Countries? (distributed by Harvard University Press).
 The book provides an analytical framework for assessing access to health technologies and uses the framework to examine six case studies of different health technologies.
 The research and book were supported by the Bill & Melinda Gates Foundation.
 In 2011, he coauthored a book (with M.J.
 Roberts) called Pharmaceutical Reform: A Guide to Improving Performance and Equity.
 The book includes ten teaching cases on pharmaceutical policy reform, and is downloadable for free from the World Bank (click here).
+He recently was appointed as a member of the Lancet Commission on Essential Medicines Policies.

 For a list of Dr. Reich’s selected publications (with many available to download), click here.